apache/activemq-artemis/docs/user-manual/en/core-bridges.md

   creating the bridge connection to the remote server.
 If it is not specified the default cluster password specified by `cluster-password` in `broker.xml` will be used.

+- `routing-type`.
+Bridges can apply a particular routing-type to the messages it forwards, strip the existing routing type, or simply pass the existing routing-type through.
+This is useful in situations where the message may have its routing-type set but you want to bridge it to an address using a different routing-type.
+It's important to keep in mind that a message with the `anycast` routing-type will not actually be routed to queues using `multicast` and vice-versa.
+By configuring the `routing-type` of the bridge you have the flexibility to deal with any situation.
+Valid values are `ANYCAST`, `MULTICAST`, `PASS`, & `STRIP`.
+The default is `PASS`.

 - `static-connectors` or `discovery-group-ref`.
 Pick either of these options to connect the bridge to the target server.